top of page

 IF YOU AREN'T SURE HOW TO ADDRESS ME, I PREFER TO GO BY

-"DR. WALTER" OR "PROFESSOR WALTER"
+"DR. WALTER" or "PROFESSOR WALTER"

 ADVICE